Making Non-Markovian master equations accessible with approximate environments: The second order time convolutionless equation ( )

 \section{The second order time convolutionless equation ($TCL_{2}$)}

-The Time convolutionless at second order $TCL_{2}$ (aka the Redfield equation \footnote{In the literature, often the Redfield equation name refers to the one with decay rates computed with $t\to\infty$, here we refer to the one with time dependent coefficients as Redfield and the one with time independent coefficients as Bloch-Redfield.}) can be written as \cite{meanforce,dynamics,breuer}
+The Time convolutionless at second order $TCL_{2}$ (aka the Redfield equation \footnote{In the literature, often the Redfield equation name refers to the one with decay rates computed with $t\to\infty$, here we refer to the one with time dependent coefficients as Redfield and the one with time independent coefficients as Bloch-Redfield.}) is a powerful master equation whose main drawback is its lack of complete positivity.
+As shown in \cite{hartman}, this is often not a limitation when working in its regime of validity.
+It can be written as \cite{meanforce,dynamics,breuer}:

 where

 by substituting \eqref{eq:correlation_function} into \eqref{eq:redfield_coeffs} we obtain

 where